 The Company tests long-lived assets or asset groups for recoverability when events or changes in circumstances indicate that their carrying amount may not be recoverable.
 Circumstances which could trigger a review include, but are not limited to: significant decreases in the market price of the asset; significant adverse changes in the business climate or legal factors; accumulation of costs significantly in excess of the amount originally expected for the acquisition or construction of the asset; current period cash flow or operating losses combined with a history of losses or a forecast of continuing losses associated with the use of the asset; and current expectation that the asset will more likely than not be sold or disposed significantly before the end of its estimated useful life.
 Recoverability is assessed based on the carrying amount of the asset and its fair value which is generally determined based on the sum of the undiscounted cash flows expected to result from the use and the eventual disposal of the asset, as well as specific appraisal in certain instances.
 An impairment loss is recognized when the carrying amount is not recoverable and exceeds fair value.
-For the twelve months ended December 31, 2020, long-lived assets was evaluated for impairment at the reporting unit level resulting in a \$4.8 million long-lived assets impairment which was included in impairment charges in the consolidated statement of operations (see Note 4 - Impairments and other charges).
+For the twelve months ended December 31, 2020, long-lived assets were evaluated for impairment at the reporting unit level resulting in a \$4.8 million long-lived assets impairment which was included in impairment charges in the consolidated statement of operations.
+No impairment of long-lived assets was required in 2021 and 2019.